Champions League last 16 form guide: Scores, results, league position, schedule, fixtures

 Round of 16: Napoli, 21/02 (h) | 15/03 (a)

-- Daichi Kamada has scored 12 goals for Frankfurt in all competitions this season, already his best return for the club.
+- Daichi Kamada has scored 12 goals for Frankfurt in all competitions this season, his best return in a single Eintracht campaign since he joined the club in 2017.

 Inter